bhupendra-25bai10468/digital-literacy-project/task-5-cybercrime/casestudy.md

 # Cybercrime Case Study: Phishing

-Phishing is a type of cybercrime, also known as internet crime, whereby an attacker sends false information like emails, messages, or links, imitating a trustworthy source like banks or popular websites.
-The main idea behind this is to trick people into divulging their confidential information like passwords, OTPs, or bank account numbers, etc.

-A classic example of a phishing attack is when a person receives a message saying their bank account will be suspended unless they confirm their account information immediately.
-The message contains a link.
-When the person clicks on it and enters their account information, the attacker gets their information and uses it for fraudulent purposes.

-In this type of attack, students or new internet users are often targeted because they are not aware of false links or messages.
-The consequences of a phishing attack are financial loss, identity theft, or unauthorized use of their personal accounts.

-In this case study, it is clear how it is important for people to be aware of such kinds of attacks before divulging their personal information.
+Phishing is a form of cybercrime where the attacker tries to acquire sensitive information, like passwords, OTP, or even bank account information, by masquerading as a trustworthy entity, such as a bank or a popular online site.

+In the case of phishing, the attacker sends the victim an email that appears urgent, claiming that the victim’s bank account has been suspended, among other issues.
+The email contains a link that looks authentic to the victim.
+Once the victim clicks on the link, he or she is redirected to another site that looks exactly the same as the original site.
+The victim is then prompted to enter some sensitive information, which the attacker easily intercepts.

+Young students are the most vulnerable to phishing, as they may not be able to recognize fake links and messages.

+Some of the consequences of phishing include the loss of money, identity theft, and illegal access to personal accounts.

+In this case, the importance of digital awareness and the need to be cautious before giving out any personal information online are emphasized.